evandowning/evandowning.github.io/content/articles/misc/workflow.md

 ## Starting the day

-* Read emails and Slack messages.
+* Read unread emails and unread Slack messages.
 Respond to everything.
+* Check personal goals and their progress for the year.

 ## Gutcheck work